mrotundo/datalakedev/docs/index.md

 Processing for more straightforward ETL tasks could be handled directly through Glue, but it does not support some more advanced features of Spark.
 For heavier computing loads [Elastic Map Reduce (EMR)](#elastic-map-reduce-emr) should be utilized.
 There is additional overhead in EMR as it does require a cluster be provisioned, but in doing so you are gaining access to a full Hadoop stack.

 Ingesting data in the lake could either be performed in a streaming manner or in bulk transfers from data stored on-premise.
 [Kinesis](#kinesis) is a technology similar to Kafka, which can handle a massive stream of input data.
 A likely use-case is to have Kinesis stream the raw data directly to an S3 bucket, while also engaging [Lambda](#lambda) functionality to run some basic data processing / cleanup to send data to a parallel S3 container (or potentially Redshift database).
+An interface for external systems to send this data can be setup through the [API Gateway](#api-gateway).
+Bulk data can be transferred from on-premise systems by setting up a [Storage Gateway](#storage-gateway) mapping.

 At the highest level the entire solution should be inside of a [Virtual Private Cloud (VPC)](#virtual-private-cloud-vpc) to isolate it from external systems.
 For more fine grained controls over data access Lake Formation provides advanced controls which tightly couple with other Amazon services.
 This allows for user and/or profile level control down to essentially the "table" level of data.
 It is also possible to implement permissioning on S3 buckets, but it appears that Amazon is looking to standardize data lake access controls through Lake Formation.